pyronimous/grblForCyclone/README.md

 How to flash the GRBL firmware
 --
+0) Before every installation/update of GRBL, make sure to [**clear the EEPROM memory**](https://www.arduino.cc/en/Tutorial/EEPROMClear).
+This will reset the calibration values to zero, avoiding further problems (thanks to Jungle and others in [the mail list](https://groups.google.com/forum/#!forum/cyclone-pcb-factory) for submitting this issue)

 1) Download this repository ([link](https://github.com/carlosgs/grblForCyclone/archive/grblForCyclone.zip)), extract the zip file, and open the file **grblForCyclone.ino** from the [**Arduino IDE**](https://www.arduino.cc/en/Main/Software).

 2) **Select the board you are using from the "Tools->Board" menu**: